Manufacturing Quality Control Methods That Actually Work

-It can be easy to detect when a part of a product doesn’t meet specs in testing.
-It’s harder to find out where in the production process that things went wrong.
+It can be easy to detect when a part of a product doesn’t meet the specs in testing.
+It’s harder to find out where in the production process things went wrong.
 When QC is handled manually, it may be exceedingly difficult.
 Whether you’re using pen and paper or spreadsheets, vital details can get lost or never make it to individual operators on the production floor.
 If you see any of these warning signs, it’s time to take another look at your manufacturing quality control methods:

 Change orders not communicated

 All of these negatively impact the quality that your team produces.
 Even if the operators on your shop floor can overcome these problems, a significant amount of time is wasted as they track down lost or misfiled paperwork, verifying that they have the latest specs or change orders and that corrective actions have been implemented.
 When your team is forced to spend time on tasks that you could automate, it costs you money.